Also See:

 Oprah devoted an entire episode to ‘Simple Abundance’ and referred to it often.

-She even invited the book’s author, Sarah Ban Breathnach, on her OWN show, ‘Super Soul Conversations.’
+She even invited the book’s author, Sarah Ban Breathnach, on her OWN show, ‘Super Soul Sunday.’

 Here’s the story of how ‘Simple Abundance’ found its way to Oprah: